LearnWithLlew/TestingLegacyCodeCourse.cpp/Resources/course4.md

     * Hint: `\d{3}` matches 3 digits
     * Confirmation: Passing test with scrubbed date

-> **Step:** Next we are going to learn how to change the code to produce consistent results.

 * [ ] Peel Inconsistent::print() to pass in time
     * Hint: `ApprovalTests::DateUtils::createUtcDateTime`
 * [ ] Retro